PeterNoelEvans/pbs-lms/BACKUP-RESTORE-GUIDE.md

 1. Place `backup-ignored-files.bat` in the root of your project directory
 2. Double-click the file or run it from Command Prompt
 3. The script will create a timestamped backup in a `backups` folder
+4. At the end of the backup, the script will display a list of database files that were backed up

 ### Using the Bash Script